jmgomez/NimForUE/Readme.md

 <img src="./logo.png" width="360"  align="right">

 ### DISCLAIMER ###

-This is not meant to be used yet.
-There is no instructions available, but there will be instructions once it's in a better state.
+The plugin is being used to develop a Game but it isnt feature complete yet.
+To get started there is a Third Person Template implementation in NimForUE: https://github.com/jmgomez/NimTemplate/blob/master/README.md

 ### Why NimForUE?

 The core idea is to have a short feedback loop while having native performance and a modern language that can access all features Unreal provides.